selvaje/SE_docs/source/VIRTUALMACHINE/Setting_Ubuntu24.04_for_Spatial_Ecology_course.md

-    sudo apt update      # update the repositories sudo apt upgrade -y  # installation of the sw sudo apt install linux-generic linux-headers-generic linux-image-generic # install the "The following packages have been kept back:" sudo apt autoremove -y
+    sudo apt update      # update the repositories sudo apt upgrade -y  # installation of the sw sudo apt autoremove -y

-## Troubleshooting screen size/resolution and shared folder of your Ubuntu 24.04 LTS Virtual Machine
+## Troubleshooting screen size/resolution and shared folder of your Ubuntu 24.04 LTS Virtual Machine (probably not needed)

 Guest Additions in VirtualBox enable better performance and functionality in virtual machines, including shared clipboard/drag and drop, shared folders, improved graphics support, and seamless app windows. **Thus, it is very important that you install it correctly.**